Vienna

 • Spa and treatments: 400 € (2 x 90-min treatments)

-• Sundries (cafés, patisseries, tips): 200 €
+• Misc (cafés, patisseries, tips): 200 €

 Total: 4 560 € for 2 people, or 2 280 € per person.

-In February (low season), the same trip drops to 3 200 € for 2 (1 600 € per person), with rooms at 500 € per night and less busy restaurants.
-Palaces offer spa or gastronomy packages that can cut the bill 15 to 20%.
+In February (low season), the same stay drops to 3 200 € for 2 (1 600 € per person), with rooms at 500 € per night and less busy restaurants.
+Palaces offer spa or gastronomy packages that can cut the bill by 15 to 20%.
 Always negotiate upgrades at booking, especially at Relais & Châteaux properties (The Amauris) or Rosewood, which reward loyalty.

 Transfers and logistics

-Vienna-Schwechat Airport is 18 km from centre, 25 to 40 minutes depending on traffic.
-City Airport Train (CAT) links airport to Wien Mitte in 16 minutes (12 € one way, every 30 min), with shuttles to 1st district palaces.
-Official taxis (Airport Taxi 40100) charge 40 to 50 €, baggage supplement.
-Palaces (Sacher, Imperial, Rosewood) offer private car service at 90-120 €, with suited driver and mineral water aboard.
+Vienna-Schwechat Airport lies 18 km from the centre, or 25 to 40 minutes depending on traffic.
+The City Airport Train (CAT) links the airport to Wien Mitte in 16 minutes (12 € one-way, every 30 min), with shuttles to 1st arrondissement palaces.
+Official taxis (Airport Taxi 40100) charge 40 to 50 € per ride, baggage supplement.
+Palaces (Sacher, Imperial, Rosewood) offer private car service at 90-120 €, with suited driver and mineral water on board.

 Practical tips before departure

 Tipping: Round up 10% at restaurants (included in bill, but gesture appreciated), 1 to 2 € per bag for palace porters, 5 to 10 € per day for housekeeping (leave in provided envelope).
-Taxis expect rounding up to next euro.
+Taxis expect rounding up to the next euro.
 In cafés, leave change on the saucer.

 Cultural seasons: Opera and Musikverein close July-August (summer break), replaced by open-air concerts (Rathausplatz, free).
 Museums open year-round, with Thursday late nights till 9pm.
 Christmas markets (mid-November to late December) transform the city: Christkindlmarkt in front of City Hall, Schönbrunn Market, Belvédère Market.
-Magical vibe, but dense crowds and inflated prices (mulled wine 5 €, versus 3,50 € normally) 😌
+Magical vibe, but dense crowds and inflated prices (mulled wine at 5 €, versus 3,50 € normally) 😌

 Frequently asked questions